Human-like Object Grouping in Self-supervised Vision Transformers: Modeling Experiments

 \subsection{Behavior Prediction}

-To predict trial-by-trial reaction times, we use the same 2-layer MLP readout procedure but trained on the 1,020 behavioral trials using 10-fold cross-validation.
-In each fold, the model is trained on 90\% of the trials and evaluated on the remaining 10\%.
-We train 10 random seeds per fold and average their predictions, resulting in a robust estimate of each model's ability to predict human RTs.
-To account for noise in the behavioral measurements, we normalize model performance by the human noise ceiling, estimated by randomly splitting subjects into two equal halves 20 times, computing the Spearman correlation between the mean RTs of the two halves for each split, and averaging across splits.
-For each model, we similarly compute the Spearman correlation between the model's predicted RTs and the mean RTs of each of the 20 subject splits, and average across splits.
-The normalized Spearman correlation is then obtained by dividing this mean model-human correlation by the noise ceiling, such that a value of 1.0 would indicate perfect alignment with human behavior up to the noise limit.
+To predict trial-by-trial reaction times, we use the same 2-layer MLP readout procedure but train it on the 1,020 behavioral trials using nested cross-validation.
+In the outer loop, we use 10-fold cross-validation, training on 90\% of the trials and testing on the held-out 10\%.
+Within each outer fold, the 90\% training data is further split into a 90/10 train-validation split used for early stopping and hyperparameter selection.
+We train 10 random seeds per outer fold and average their predictions, resulting in a robust estimate of each model's ability to predict human RTs.
+To account for noise in the behavioral measurements, we normalize model performance by a human noise ceiling.
+This ceiling is estimated independently of any model: we randomly split the subjects into two equal halves 20 times, compute the Spearman correlation between the mean RTs of the two halves for each split, and average across the 20 splits to obtain a single noise ceiling value.
+Separately, for each model we compute the Spearman correlation between the model's predicted RTs and the mean RTs of each of the 20 subject splits, and average these correlations across splits to obtain the model-human correlation.
+The normalized Spearman correlation is then obtained by dividing this model-human correlation by the noise ceiling, such that a value of 1.0 would indicate alignment with human behavior at the level of the noise ceiling.
+Raw (non-normalized) Spearman correlations are reported in the supplementary.

 Results are shown in Fig.~\ref{fig:model_pred}A. The same ordering observed in the grouping task largely holds here: self-supervised Transformer models trained with the DINO objective achieve the strongest behavioral alignment, with DINOv3 ViT B reaching the highest normalized Spearman correlation among all models tested.
 Supervised models show considerably weaker alignment despite sharing the same architecture, again pointing to the training objective as the key factor.
 MAE ViT B falls in an intermediate range, and convolutional models show the weakest alignment overall, with DINOv3 ConvNext B being a notable exception.
 Fig.~\ref{fig:model_pred}B shows the mean RTs predicted by the best-performing model, DINOv3 ViT B, broken down by condition.
 The predicted RTs show the same-object advantage and the distance effect within the same-object condition observed in the behavioral data, confirming that the model captures the qualitative structure of human object grouping behavior.